 The Yak Pack Theatre Project

-During the summer of 2018, The Yak Pack Theatre Project will travel to The Spiti Valley,
+In the summer of 2021, The Yak Pack Theatre Project will travel to The Spiti Valley,

 living in the isolated Spiti Valley, performing to 1 in 10 of the population..